The Baby in the Basket — Modern Paraphrase | fresh.bible

 "Then where is he?
 Why did you leave the man out there?
 Go invite him for a meal!"

-stayed.
+Moses stayed.
 He was content to settle there with Reuel's family, and Reuel gave him his daughter Zipporah as a wife.
-She had a son, and named him Gershom:
+She had a son, and Moses named him Gershom:

 "Because I have been a foreigner in a foreign land."

 The chapter ends quietly.
 But don't let the quiet fool you.
-These are some of the most important verses in the entire book.
+These are four short verses that carry enormous weight.

 Years passed.
 The king of who had been hunting died.
-But nothing changed for the Israelites.
-The slavery didn't let up.
+But nothing changed for the .
+The didn't let up.
 The suffering kept grinding.
 And finally, they cried out.

 Then four things happened in rapid succession — and every single one matters: